arunpatidar02/com.aemlab.junitapp/README.md

 # Sample AEM project template

-This is a sample project to contribute AEM Junit test.
+This is a sample project to contribute AEM Junit testing knowledge.
 Also It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.

 ## Modules